travellerse/ProofAcidFireCold/README.md

 ## Special Rules
-MeatOnMapProofFire = false # When true, disable meat roasting by map fire GarbageProofFire = false   # When true, disable garbage burning
+MeatOnMapProofFire = false # When true, disable meat roasting by map fire GarbageProofFire = false   # When true, disable garbage burning DisableBlanketsCost = ture # When true, blankets do not consume
 ```

 ## Compatibility